Home Alone: The Holiday Heist

-Home Alone: The Holiday Heist (also known as Home Alone 5) is a 2012 American made-for-television Christmas comedy film directed by Peter Hewitt.
-A standalone sequel to Home Alone 4 (2002), it is the fifth installment in the Home Alone franchise.
+Home Alone: The Holiday Heist is a 2012 American Christmas comedy film directed by Peter Hewitt.
+It is the fifth installment in the Home Alone franchise.
 It stars Christian Martyn, Jodelle Ferland, Malcolm McDowell, Debi Mazar, and Eddie Steeples.
-The film premiered on ABC Family on November 25, 2012, during the network's annual Countdown to 25 Days of Christmas programming block.
-It is the second film, after Home Alone 3, not to focus on the McCallister family.
+The film was produced by Fox Television Studios and premiered on ABC Family on November 25, 2012, during the network's annual Countdown to 25 Days of Christmas programming block.
+It is the second film after Home Alone 3 not to focus on the McCallister family.

 Plot

 The Baxter family move from California to Rockland, Maine and settle into their new house during the Christmas season.
-10-year-old Finn Baxter (Christian Martyn) and his older sister Alexis (Jodelle Ferland) are technophiles who isolate themselves from their parents Curtis (Doug Murray) and Catherine (Ellie Harvie) and the outside world.
+Ten-year-old Finn Baxter and his older sister Alexis are technophiles who isolate themselves from their parents Curtis and Catherine and the outside world.
 Finn is often playing video games and Alexis is often on her phone and computer.
-Encouraged by his dad to socialize, Finn befriends his neighbor Mason (Peter DaCunha) who informs him about the legend of a smothered gangster whose ghost haunts the Baxters' new home, leaving Finn paranoid.
+Encouraged by his dad to socialize, Finn befriends his neighbor Mason who informs him about the legend of a smothered gangster whose ghost haunts the Baxters' new home, leaving Finn paranoid.

-While the family leaves their home to go Christmas shopping, a group of thieves consisting of Sinclair (Malcolm McDowell), Jessica (Debi Mazar), and their new safecracker Hughes (Eddie Steeples) carry out their plan to break in and steal an old, long lost Edvard Munch painting valued at $85 million, unaware the house is occupied.
+While the family leaves their home to go Christmas shopping, a group of thieves consisting of Sinclair, Jessica, and their new safecracker Hughes carry out their plan to break in and steal an old, long lost Edvard Munch painting valued at $85 million, unaware the house is occupied.
 They are unable to locate the painting in the basement safe.
 As the Baxters return home, the thieves quickly flee.
-At night, Curtis and Catherine leave for a Christmas party hosted by Catherine's new boss, Mr. Carson (Ed Asner).
+At night, Curtis and Catherine leave for a Christmas party hosted by Catherine's new boss, Mr. Carson.
 Finn and Alexis stay behind due to their petty behavior, Finn is not permitted to play video games and Alexis can only use her phone for emergency calls.

 That night, the thieves plan to return, thinking the house will be clear.
 Sinclair confides in Jessica and Hughes that the painting they seek is The Widow, a portrait of his great-grandmother and her family that was stolen decades ago.
 Meanwhile, Finn adventures in the house and finds a spare controller.
 Searching for new batteries, he accidentally drops one into the basement.
 Finn has Alexis accompany him to retrieve it and they find the safe unlocked and a secret room behind it, which houses the painting Sinclair is looking for.
 Frightened by the portrait, Finn flees and Alexis accidentally triggers a trap and becomes locked in the room.